Explore how empathy and kindness help young people develop skills for healthier and more prosocial philanthropic behavior.

 Children, Youth, and Families

 Youth Philanthropy Initiative of Indiana (YPII) and Indiana University Lilly Family School of Philanthropy partnered to host a FREE 4-part webinar series designed to support next-gen leadership and giving.
 Sessions feature national experts and Lilly Family School of Philanthropy faculty and students sharing research, resources, and examples of classroom-based grantmaking programs.

 A guidebook to help foundations create engaging youth council programming that builds life skills of young people.

-For this program, research faculty and students from the Lilly Family School of Philanthropy explore recent findings on how funders choose to support youth philanthropy programming.
-We’ll also hear recommendations from Foundation Center’s Scanning the Landscape of Youth Philanthropy report.
+Research faculty and students from the Lilly Family School of Philanthropy explore recent findings on how funders choose to support youth philanthropy programming.

 Many low-income debtors are especially vulnerable to debt scams, including high up-front fees, penalties for early payoffs, inflated interest rates, and "deals" targeting senior citizens, low-income borrowers, and people with poor credit.

 Civil legal services help low and moderate-income people with housing problems.
 Many times people don’t see their housing problems as legal problems.